Leaders from the Heart of Orléans BIA are elected to our Board of Management to represent our wide range of member businesses.

 I was raised in Orléans and still proud to call it home and have the opportunity to raise my family in this great community.
 Graduated with a Business Degree from the University of Ottawa and obtained a CMA, CPA designation.

-I have been working for Desjardins for the past 21 years, 9 of which as a Manager and recently returning to the Orléans Branch as a Personal Service Manager.
-The Caisse Desjardins has been contributing to the social and economic development of the community since 1946, and I want to continue that tradition.
+I have been working for Desjardins for the past 29 years, returning in 2014 to the Orléans Branch as an Operation Manager for the Caisse Desjardins Ontario.
+The Caisse Desjardins has been contributing to the social and economic development of the community since 1946, and I want to continue contributing to the BIA as I have done since 2014.

 Pascale currently serves on the Board as Chair.